Home Ventilation Systems — Vetted & Insured Installers

 What does a ventilation engineer do?

-Ventilation specialists install and service ventilation systems in homes — extractor fans, MVHR (mechanical ventilation with heat recovery), positive input ventilation, and decentralised whole-house ventilation.
-As Irish homes have become more air-tight (driven by improved insulation and triple-glazed windows), proper ventilation has shifted from optional to essential.
-Without it, modern homes develop condensation, mould, poor indoor air quality, and excessive humidity.
+Ventilation specialists install and service home ventilation systems — extractor fans, MVHR (mechanical ventilation with heat recovery), positive input ventilation, and decentralised whole-house ventilation.
+As Irish homes have become more air-tight — driven by improved insulation and triple-glazed windows — proper ventilation has shifted from optional to essential.
+Without it, modern homes develop condensation, mould, poor indoor air quality, and excessive humidity — problems that a correctly specified home ventilation system is designed to prevent.

-Ireland ventilation work splits into three areas.
-Single-room extract (bathroom and kitchen extractor fans) is the basic level — required by building regs, mostly straightforward to fit.
-Whole-house MVHR systems run ducted air supply and extract throughout the home with heat recovery — the gold standard for new builds and deep retrofits.
+Ventilation work in Ireland splits into three areas.
+Single-room extract — bathroom and kitchen extractor fans — is the basic level: required by building regulations and mostly straightforward to fit.
+Whole-house MVHR systems run ducted air supply and extract throughout the home with heat recovery, the gold standard for new builds and deep retrofits.
 Positive input ventilation (PIV) is a simpler whole-house option that supplies fresh air through a single attic-mounted unit.
-The right system depends on the home's age, air-tightness, and budget.
+The right system depends on the home's age, air-tightness, and budget — a good ventilation specialist will assess all three before recommending anything, then explain exactly what the install involves, from ducting routes to where the unit sits and how disruptive the work will be.

 Common ventilation engineer services